Backblaze/boardwalk/README.md

 """

 # Imports the boardwalk module and classes used in the Boardwalkfile.py
-from boardwalk import Job, Workflow, Workspace, WorkspaceConfig, path
+from boardwalk import Job, Workflow, WorkflowConfig, Workspace, WorkspaceConfig, path

 # Optionally sets the URL to a boardwalkd server
 boardwalkd_url = "http://localhost:8888"